nus-cs2103/website-base/admin/appendixC-faq.md

 Pedagogical reasons:

-* We sometimes use 'good enough', not necessarily the best, tools: Most bleeding edge, most specialized, or most sophisticated tools are not suitable for a beginner course.
+* **Sometimes 'good enough', not necessarily the best, tools are a better fit for beginners**: Most bleeding edge, most specialized, or most sophisticated tools are not suitable for a beginner course.
 After mastering our toolset, you will find it easy to upgrade to such high-end tools by yourself.
 We do expect you to eventually (after this module) migrate to better tools and, having learned more than one tool, to attain a more general understanding about a family of tools.
-* Learn to thrive under given conditions: As a professional Software Engineer, you must learn to be productive in any given tool environment, rather than insist on using your preferred tools.
+* **We want you to learn to thrive under given conditions**: As a professional Software Engineer, you must learn to be productive in any given tool environment, rather than insist on using your preferred tools.
 It is usually in small companies doing less important work that you get to chose your own toolset.
 Bigger companies working on mature products often impose some choices on developers, such as the project management tool, code repository, IDE, language etc. For example, Google used SVN as their revision control software until very recently, long after SVN fell out of popularity among developers.
 Sometimes this is due to cost reasons (tool licensing cost), and sometimes due to legacy reasons (because the tool is already entrenched in their code base).
  While programming in school is often a solo sport, programming in the industry is a team sport.
 As we are training you to become professional software engineers, it is important to get over the psychological hurdle of needing to satisfy individual preferences and get used to making the best of a given environment.

 Practical reasons:

-* Some of the learning activities are tightly coupled to tools.
+* Some of the LOs are tightly coupled to tools.
 Allowing more tools means tutors need to learn more tools, which increases their workload.
 * We provide learning resources for tools. e.g. 'Git guides'.
 Allowing more tools means we need to produce more resources.
 * When all students use the same tool, the collective expertise of the tool is more, increasing the opportunities for you to learn from each others.